Scancode

-Variants
+The exact mechanism how, when and what scancodes are sent depends on the protocol.

+A keyboard protocol may use other means to update the computer's internal keyboard state, such as sending a bitmap that encodes the state of keys (pressed/released).

+This is partially the case for a keyboard using the HID protocol when the Boot Protocol is selected.

+It will send the states of modifier keys encoded in a bitmap (where each bit represents a key state) alongside a scancode array of pressed keys (excluding modifier keys).

+History

 Mapping key positions by row and column requires less complex computer hardware; therefore, in the past, using software or firmware to translate the scancodes to text characters was less expensive than wiring the keyboard by text character.
 This cost difference is not as profound as it used to be.
 However, many types of computers still use their traditional scancodes to maintain backward compatibility.

-Some keyboard standards include a scancode for each key being pressed and a different one for each key being released.
-In addition, many keyboard standards (for example, IBM PC compatible standards) allow the keyboard itself to generate "typematic" repeating keys by having the keyboard itself generate the pressed-key scancode repeatedly while the key is held down, with the release scancode sent once when the key is released.